Locations:

 How do I take care of myself?

-Talk to your healthcare provider about how your cancer and treatment plan may impact your everyday life.
+Talk to your healthcare provider about how your cancer diagnosis and treatment plan may impact your everyday life.
 Many cancer treatments preserve the penile tissue.
 This means that your penis eventually heals to look the same after treatment, or very similar, as it did before.
 You can still pee standing.
 You can still get an erection, have sex and orgasm.

 Surgery to remove part or all of your penis may change the way you pee and your experience of sex.

 Penile cancer and penile cancer treatment can unfold in various ways.
-Knowing what to expect can help you prepare for various potential scenarios.
+Knowing what to expect can help you prepare for several potential scenarios.
 Speak openly with your healthcare provider about any questions you have.

 What questions should I ask my doctor?